Hari-Nikesh-R/DlWidgets/README.md

 Now, you can start using the DlWidgets library.
 Here's an example of how to use one of the widgets:

-DlButton(
-  text: 'Click me',
-  onPressed: () {
-    // Handle button press
+DlButton(buttonName: "BUTTON TEXT",
+    size: ButtonSize.small,
-  },
+    onPressed: (){ },
+    buttonColor:  #COLOR OF THE BUTTON
 ),

 For more detailed information on how to use each widget, refer to the API documentation.

 ## Contributing
 Contributions to DlWidgets are welcome!
 If you find a bug or have a feature suggestion, please open an issue on the GitHub repository.
-If you would like to contribute code, please follow the guidelines in the CONTRIBUTING.md file.

 ## License
 This library is available under the MIT License.